arresteddevops/ado-hugo/content/episode/art-of-monitoring-james-turnbull.md

 ## Community & Event Stuff

+Where we’ll be for the upcoming fortnight
+- Matt is [getting married](https://www.bourbonwedding.com/) at the Jim Beam distillery on Saturday
+- Bridget will miss the bourbon wedding as she’s heading to Joe’s family reunion followed by [GOTO Copenhagen](https://gotocon.com/cph-2016/).

 If you have an upcoming conference you would like to see promoted on ADO, you can fill out the handy form at [arresteddevops.com/conf](https://arresteddevops.com/conf)

 ### Upcoming conferences